cygni/cygni-competence-7-databases/postgresql/README.md

                                                                                                     WHERE
                                                                                                       name = 'Cygni Väst AB'));

-2) Select the number of events matching 'Kompetensutveckling postgres' using the aggregate function `count`.
+2) Select the number of events that contains 'Kompetensutveckling postgres' using the aggregate function `count`.

 Expected output: